Causal Effect of Functional Treatment: Real Data Analysis

 \section{Real Data Analysis}

-We illustrate estimation of the ADRF using the five methods, FSW, OR, DR, PCW and Naive, on the electroencephalography (EEG) dataset from~\citet{Ciarleglio2022}.
+We illustrate the estimation of the ADRF using the five methods, FSW, OR, DR, PCW and FLR, on the electroencephalography (EEG) dataset from~\citet{Ciarleglio2022}.
 The EEG is a relatively low-cost tool to measure human neuronal activities.
-The measurements are taken from multiple electrodes placed on scalps of subjects, and they are then processed and transformed to produce current source density curves on the frequency domain that provide information of the intensity of neuronal activities.
-In particular, the frontal asymmetry curves, considered as potential biomarkers for major depressive disorder, are treated as the functional treatment variable $Z(t)$, for $t\in [4,31.75]$ Hz.
-The outcome variable $Y$ is defined as $\log(\tilde{Y}+1)$, where $\tilde{Y}$ is the quick inventory of depressive symptomatology (QIDS) score measuring severity of depressive symptomatology.
-A larger value of $Y$ indicates more severe depressive disorder.
-We are interested in investigating the causal effect of the intensity of neuronal activities represented by the frontal asymmetry curves on the severity of major depressive disorder.
-Potential confounding covariates $\mathbf{X}=(X_1,X_2,X_3)^\top$ include age $X_1$, sex $X_2$ ($1$ for female and $0$ for male) and Edinburgh Handedness Inventory score $X_3$ (ranging from $-100$ to $100$ corresponding to completely left to right handedness).
-Individuals with missing $Z$ are removed, which results in a sample of size 85 males and 151 females.
-The means (standard deviations) of $Y$, $X_1$ and $X_2$ are 2.73 (0.72), 35.97 (13.07) and 72.69 (48.76), respectively.
-For comparison of the estimated ADRF using different methods, the confounding variables $\mathbf{X}$ are centralized.
+The measurements are taken from multiple electrodes placed on the scalps of subjects, and they are then processed and transformed to produce current source density curves on the frequency domain, which can provide information on the intensity of neuronal activities.
+In particular, the frontal asymmetry curves, considered potential biomarkers for major depressive disorder, are treated as the functional treatment variable $Z(t)$, for $t\in [4,31.75]$ Hz.
+The outcome variable $Y$ is defined as $\log(\tilde{Y}+1)$, where $\tilde{Y}$ is the quick inventory of depressive symptomatology (QIDS) score measuring the severity of depressive symptomatology.
+A larger value of $Y$ indicates a more severe depressive disorder.
+We investigate the causal effect of neuronal activities represented by the frontal asymmetry curves on the severity of major depressive disorder.
+Potential confounding covariates $X=(X_1,X_2,X_3)^\top$ include age $X_1$, sex $X_2$ ($1$ for female and $0$ for male) and Edinburgh Handedness Inventory score $X_3$ (ranging from $-100$ to $100$ corresponding to completely left to right handedness).
+Individuals with missing $Z$ (29.6\% of the total sample) are removed, which results in a sample of size 85 males and 151 females.
+The means (standard deviations) of $Y$, $X_1$ and $X_3$ are 2.73 (0.72), 35.97 (13.07) and 72.69 (48.76), respectively.
+For comparison of the estimated ADRF using different methods, the confounding variables $X$ are centralized.

-As in Section~\ref{scSim}, we use the number of PCs explaining 95\% of the variance of $Z$ (equal to $11$ for this dataset) in estimating PCW.
-We minimize $\mathrm{CV}_L^{\mathrm{FSW}}$ with $L=20$ to choose the truncation parameter $q$ used in estimating the slope function $b$ for all methods as well as tuning parameters $h$ and $k$ used in FSW.
-As a result, $q=2$ explaining about 80\% of the variance of $Z$ is chosen to estimate the slope function.
+We use the number of PCs explaining 95\% of the variance of $Z$ (equal to $11$ for this dataset) in estimating the PCW.
+We choose the truncation parameter $q$ by $\hat{q}_{\mathrm{CV}}$ to estimate the slope function $b$ for all methods and choose $h$ and $k$ used in FSW by minimizing $\mathrm{CV}_{L}^{\mathrm{FSW}}$ as in Section~\ref{sccom}.
+As a result, $\hat{q}_{\mathrm{CV}}=2$ is used, which can explain about 80\% of the variance of $Z$.